-3.1.
 Changes in the Stream and Direction of Using Sewage Sludge in Poland

-The amount of sewage sludge generated in municipal wastewater treatment plants depends on the quantity and quality of wastewater discharged to the wastewater plant.
+The amount of MSS generated in municipal wastewater treatment plants depends on the quantity and quality of wastewater discharged to the wastewater plant.
 Therefore, it depends on the number of inhabitants and other entities connected to the sewage system, the technological processes (effectiveness of purification), and other factors related to the industrialization of the site and the type and technical condition of the sewage system.
 The directions for the zoning of sewage sludge are also changing (Figure 1).
-Their physical, chemical, and biological properties, including those related to sanitary safety, are influenced by the possibilities and methods of sludge management.
-It also depends on how sewage sludge is managed and the methods for optimizing the processes leading to a reduction in its quantity, quality changes, and these all determine the final treatment methods.
+Their physical, chemical, and biological properties, including those related to sanitary safety, are influenced by the possibilities and methods of sludge treatment.
+They also depend on how MSS is managed and the methods for optimizing the processes leading to a reduction in its quantity and quality changes; all of these factors determine the final treatment methods.
 Technological changes and tightening of legislation are also important criteria for the choice of sewage sludge treatment.

 Sewage sludge is formed at various stages of wastewater treatment and, in general, can be divided into waste from scrubby, sandstone, sludge stabilization, and dewatering processes, including stabilized municipal sewage sludge.
-The Polish Central Statistical Office (CSO, stat.gov.pl)

-does not publish data on sewage sludge by type, but provides information on the directions for its development.
+The Polish Central Statistical Office (CSO, stat.gov.pl) does not publish data on sewage sludge by type, but does provide information on the directions for its development.

 The CSO publishes data on the production of wastewater and sewage sludge, both industrial and municipal, where a significant proportion of industrial wastewater is cooling water.
-Therefore, data on the production of wastewater without water are also presented to the industry (Figure 1).
+Therefore, data on the production of wastewater without cooling water are also presented to the industry (Figure 1).

-In the urban wastewater stream, there is also some industrial wastewater as well as rainwater.
+In the urban wastewater stream, there is also some forms of industrial wastewater as well as rainwater.
 Rainwater from industrial and polluted areas is particularly important.
 Although this article focuses on municipal sewage sludge, general data are presented on the quantity of sewage and sewage sludge produced, both municipal and industrial, to show the overall picture of the situation for the country.
 A further analysis covers only municipal sewage sludge.
-The statistical data for sewage sludge are available only from the year 2000 as they were not published before that time.
+The statistical data for sewage sludge are available only from the year 2000, as they were not published before that time.

-The statistics show that after the year 2000, the total amount of wastewater produced was slightly variable and decreased, and in case of municipal treatment plants, the amount of wastewater produced after 2000 decreased to about 163 hm3, which is almost 11% of the production since 2000 (Table 2 and Figure 1).
-However, since 2015, it has been slowly but steadily growing (Figure 2).
+The statistics show that after the year 2000, the total amount of wastewater produced was slightly variable and decreased, and in case of municipal treatment plants, the amount of wastewater produced after 2000 decreased to about 163 hm3, which is almost 11% of the total production since 2000 (Table 2 and Figure 1).
+However, since 2015, this figure has been slowly but steadily growing (Figure 2).